coryan/jaybeams/README.md

 ### What is with the name?

-Jay Beams is named after a [WWII electronic warfare](https://en.wikipedia.org/wiki/List_of_World_War_II_electronic_warfare_equipment) system.
+JayBeams is named after a [WWII electronic warfare](https://en.wikipedia.org/wiki/List_of_World_War_II_electronic_warfare_equipment) system.
-The name was selected more or less at random from the Wikipedia list of such systems, and does not mean anything in particular.
+The name was selected more or less at random from the Wikipedia list of such systems, and is not meant to represent anything in particular.
+It sounds cool, in a Flash Gordon kind of way.